2003 Colima earthquake: Earthquake

 Striking at 02:06:34 UTC on 22 January (or 20:06 CST on 21 January), the earthquake had a magnitude of 7.5 according to the International Seismological Centre, or 7.6 according to the United States Geological Survey.
 The offshore epicenter was located 16 km south-southwest of Cuyutlán in the state of Colima, with a hypocenter 23.9 km beneath the surface.

 It occurred as the result of shallow thrust faulting along a section of the Middle America Trench.
-The earthquake rupture had an area of 145 km x 110 km, with a maximum slip of 2.852 m in Armería; detectible slip was estimated in much of Colima, along with parts of Michoacán and Jalisco.
+The earthquake rupture had an area of 145 km x 110 km, with a maximum slip of 2.852 m in Armería; detectable slip was estimated in much of Colima, along with parts of Michoacán and Jalisco.
 The observed source time function gives a 20 second duration for the earthquake, with the greatest phase of seismic moment release occurring about 10 seconds after initiation.
 The earthquake ruptured a seismic gap located between the 1995 and 1973 ruptures.
 There were 33 aftershocks exceeding 4.0 by April 27, with the strongest event measuring 5.9.

 The earthquake had a maximum Modified Mercalli intensity of VIII (Severe) in Colima and Tecomán, and VI (Strong) in Mexico City; in the latter location, a peak ground acceleration of 0.045 g.
 Tremors in Mexico were felt as far away as the states of Nayarit, San Luis Potosí, Puebla and Tlaxcala.
 Shaking was also felt in parts of Texas, including Corpus Christi, Dallas, El Paso and Houston.
 The earthquake triggered a moderate tsunami, with wave heights of 1.2 m at Manzanillo, 70 cm at Zihuatanejo and 25 cm at Lazaro Cardenas.
 A seiche was observed on Lake Pontchartrain and sediment was stirred up in wells in Louisiana.